axsh/openvnet/docs/content/installation.md

 lxc.autodev = 0
 ```

-Open the file `/var/lib/lxc/inst2/config` and replace it with the following.
+Open the file `/var/lib/lxc/inst2/config` and replace its contents with the following.

 ```bash